Jose-cyber/api-bus-schedules/README.md

    <img src="https://sonarcloud.io/api/project_badges/measure?project=Jose-cyber_api-nodejs-horario-onibus&metric=reliability_rating" alt="reliability_rating"/>
 </p>

-This is a simple project that consists of a REST api built in NodeJs to manage bus schedules and itineraries.
-This api depends on a relational database for data storage and management.
+This is a simple project that consists of a REST API built in Node.js to manage bus schedules and itineraries.
+This API depends on a relational database for data storage and management.

 ### Requirements:
- * NodeJS
+ * Node.js
- * Relational Database(PostgreSQL, CockroachDB, MSSQL, MySQL, MariaDB, SQLite3, Better-SQLite3, Oracle, and Amazon Redshift)
+ * Relational Database (PostgreSQL, CockroachDB, MSSQL, MySQL, MariaDB, SQLite3, Better-SQLite3, Oracle, and Amazon Redshift)

 ### Run local: